makeworld-the-better-one/fmrl/spec.md

 Servers apply these instructions against the following list.
 Servers MUST check that all strings are valid global usernames of the type `@username@server.tld` and MUST return code 400 if not.

+Either `add` or `remove` or both MUST be set.
+If both have empty arrays, or either has a non-array, servers MUST return 400.
+Clients MUST NOT send those kinds of requests.

 Servers MUST respond with 200 if the JSON was parsed and set properly.

 The new `Last-Modified` header for the following list MUST also be included, which should of course just be the current time.